 However, there are enormous costs.
 First, raw materials needed for batteries are extracted at a high human and environmental toll.
 This includes, for example, child labour, health and safety hazards in informal work, poverty and pollution.

 Second, a recycling challenge looms over the eleven million tonnes of spent lithium-ion batteries forecast to be discarded by 2030, with few systems in place to enable reuse and recycling in a circular economy for batteries.
-Meanwhile, inappropriate lead-acid battery recycling is a severe health risk to 1 million people globally.
+Meanwhile, inappropriate lead-acid battery recycling causes severe health risks to millions globally.

 Third, significant innovation potential remains unexploited along the value chain to ensure that batteries fulfil their promise for sustainable development.